Y-DNA STR Results

 The nine men who form Lineage I appear to be very closely related.
 These men all appear to be descended from Thomas Elijah Deaton and Mary Corington.
 Thomas Elijah Deaton was born in England in 1679 and migrated to the new world in 1700.
 Mary Corington migrated two years later.
 Thomas and Mary had as many as eight sons and one daughter.
 The Deaton family is well documented with two excellent genealogies available on-line.

-The DNA haplotype of this group is uniform at both 37 and 67 markers with only 6 ySTR mutations occurring at 67 markers.
+The DNA haplotype of this group is uniform at both 37 and 67 markers with only 6 total ySTR mutations occurring at 67 markers.
 Of these, two project members have a CDYb value of 40 (while the other four who have tested this marker all have a value of 39).
 More data is required to determine if this mutation might be associated with an individual branch of the Deaton family.

 Using published Time To Most Recent Ancestor (TMRCA) calculators it would appear that these nine men are related within 90 to 360 years.